 Our management team is responsible for assisting the Corporate Development and Governance Committee in its assessment of our exposure to risks associated with the conduct of business.
 We have an enterprise risk management process to identify, assess and manage the most significant risks facing our Company.
 Our Corporate Development and Governance Committee has overall responsibility to review management's risk management process, including the policies and guidelines used by management to identify, assess and manage our exposure to risk.
 Our Audit and Finance Committee has oversight responsibility for financial risks and other risks that could have a material impact on our Company.
-Our management reviews these financial risks with our Audit and Finance Committee regularly and reviews the risk management process, as it affects financial risks, with our Audit and Finance Committee on an on-going basis.
+Our management reviews these financial risks with our Audit and Finance Committee on an on-going basis.